Manjiri-here/Kubernetes/README.md

 # Kubernetes

+Containers came into picture to eliminate the drawback of VMs.
+Which drawback?
+Of fixed coumpute resources like CPU and memory because of which the compute powers were not used efficiently in VMs.
+And they also eliminated bulky OS as containers use host OS kernel.
+Containers are ephimeral and helped to use server memory and CPU to the fullest, they optimize resource usage.
+In Docker or any container platform, we run our applications in containers instead of VMs.
+Because of this application becomes portable.

+Now containers have short life and are temporary.

 **Docker** is a platform for creating and running containers.
 **Kubernetes** (K8s) is a **container orchestration platform**.
 In simple words, Kubernetes manages and coordinates containers.